 Have a Heart for Harvey

-Please help us raise £17,500 for the Tree of Hope charity to help Harvey receive ongoing blocks of 6 week intense therapy programmes at The Children’s Trust and therapy equipment.
+Please help us raise £17,500 for the Tree of Hope charity to help Harvey receive ongoing blocks of six-week intensive therapy programmes at The Children’s Trust and therapy equipment.

-Up until this point Harvey had been a ‘normal’, happy and developing baby.
-During this first hospital stay, my beautiful little baby was subjected to every kind of test possible to try and find out why.
-MRI scans, EEG’s, hundreds of blood tests, lumbar puncture, heart scan, muscle biopsy and of course numerous medications.
+Up until this point, Harvey had been a "normal," happy, and developing baby.
+During this first hospital stay, my beautiful little baby was subjected to every kind of test possible to try and find out why: MRI scans, EEGs, hundreds of blood tests, lumbar puncture, heart scans, muscle biopsy, and of course numerous medications.
 You name it, Harvey was tested for it.

-You expect when you go into hospital to come home better, but no, we came home no further forward.
-In fact his seizures were worse.
-He would start with the tonic clonic seizure and that would then evolve into infantile spasms (all four limbs keep drawing up and forward violently and gradually lessen in severity as the seizure passes).
-They could last up to 25 minutes and Harvey would often scream and cry out throughout.
-Watching your baby go through this is the most heart wrenching experience as you feel so helpless.
+You expect that when you go into hospital, you’ll come home better.
+But no—we came home no further forward.
+In fact, his seizures were worse.
+He would start with the tonic-clonic seizure, which would then evolve into infantile spasms (all four limbs violently drawing up and forward, gradually lessening in severity as the seizure passed).
+They could last up to 25 minutes, and Harvey would often scream and cry throughout.
+Watching your baby go through this is the most heart-wrenching experience—you feel so helpless.

-The seizures were relentless leaving Harvey exhausted and his development began to deteriorate.
-He was now being fed through a tummy tube, wearing a splint on his left foot and both hands, wearing a lycra suit for stability, in a fully supportive buggy, having all sorts of therapy (he often slept through them being post seizure).
-Life revolved around appointments, seizures and medications.
-Harvey was working through an array of anti convulsant drugs to no avail.
-We tried a special and rather amazing diet – the Ketogenic diet, but unfortunately despite working for many drug resistant children, it didn’t work for Harvey.
-He stayed on the diet (which involves taking his blood and ketone levels twice a day) because it made him more alert.
+The seizures were relentless, leaving Harvey exhausted, and his development began to deteriorate.
+He was now being fed through a tummy tube, wearing a splint on his left foot and both hands, a lycra suit for stability, and sitting in a fully supportive buggy.
+Life revolved around appointments, seizures, and medications.
+Harvey was working through an array of anticonvulsant drugs to no avail.
+We even tried a special diet—the Ketogenic diet—which works for many drug-resistant children, but unfortunately it didn’t work for Harvey.
+However, it did make him more alert, so he stayed on the diet.

-Eventually after two years and a stay in Great Ormond Street hospital having further investigations we found out why Harvey was having seizures.
-The right side his brain was slightly malformed and it was the malformation that caused his seizures.
-This would have been from embryotic stage and they don’t as yet know why - just one of those things With his type of epilepsy no drug or diet will control it and he would have deteriorated as time went on.
-As you can imagine this was devastating and shocking news, but there was a glimmer of hope……surgery.
+Eventually, after two years and a stay at Great Ormond Street Hospital having further investigations, we discovered why Harvey was having seizures.
+The right side of his brain was slightly malformed, causing his seizures.
+This would have occurred during the embryonic stage, and they don’t yet know why—just one of those things.
+With his type of epilepsy, no drug or diet would control it, and he would have deteriorated as time went on.
+As you can imagine, this was devastating and shocking news, but there was a glimmer of hope… surgery.

-The operation is called a hemispherectomy which means disconnecting and partially removing the right side of his brain effectively resulting in just half a working brain.
-Scary stuff and it would leave Harvey as if he had had a stroke.
-They carry out this type of operation on young children as they have the potential for the remaining half of the brain to be able to re-programme and learn functions that the disconnected half did.
-Although a successful operation they couldn’t give an outcome for Harvey as his development was so impeded with no skills in place.
-A hemispherectomy would potentially be his only chance to reduce the seizures.
-They only gave a 40-50% chance of stopping them, but said it would enable him to have a better quality of life.
+The operation is called a hemispherectomy, which involves disconnecting and partially removing the right side of the brain, effectively leaving just half a working brain.
+Scary stuff—it would leave Harvey as if he’d had a stroke.
+However, in young children, the remaining half of the brain has the potential to reprogram and learn the functions of the disconnected half.
+Although they couldn’t give an outcome for Harvey due to his significant developmental delays, the surgery offered his only chance to reduce the seizures and improve his quality of life.

-18 August 2011 (3 weeks after I gave birth to our 3 child!)
-Harvey had the operation.
-The following 6 months were extremely tough.
-Harvey was in a lot of discomfort with dystonic movements, pain and unable to sleep well.
-However, there were positive signs to.
-He still hadn’t had a seizure, began to smile, moved his left side and was trying to sit up.
+18th August 2011—just three weeks after I gave birth to our third child—Harvey had the operation.
+The following six months were extremely tough.
+Harvey was in a lot of discomfort with dystonic movements and pain, and he struggled to sleep well.
+However, there were positive signs too.
+He still hadn’t had a seizure, began to smile, moved his left side, and even tried to sit up.

-What has happened to Harvey is a miracle.
-At the point of surgery his developmental age was that of a 1-2 month old, his quality of life minimal, life expectancy limited, future bleak.
-18 months on we have a different boy.
-He no longer has seizures.
-He is happy, social and has a desire to learn and develop.
-He has shown us so much promise that it would be a crime not to give him the chance to be able to reach his full potential.
+At the point of surgery, Harvey’s developmental age was that of a 1–2 month old.
+His quality of life was minimal, and his future was bleak.
+Eighteen months on, we have a different boy.
+He no longer has seizures, is happy, social, and has a desire to learn.
+He has shown so much promise that it would be a crime not to give him the chance to reach his full potential.

 Thanks for taking the time to visit my JustGiving page.